 New York Red Bulls vs. New England Revolution

-Coverage for the New York-New England match on MSG begins at 7 p.m.
-ET with Honda Red Bulls Game Night.
+Coverage on MSG begins at 6:30 p.m.
+ET with the Red Bulls Pregame show.
 Steve Cangialosi will have the primary play-by-play responsibilities and will be alongside Shep Messing and Michelle Gingras.

-New York Red Bulls Radio begins at 6:30 p.m.
-ET with Countdown to Kickoff, presented by Honda, hosted by Matt Harmon and Steve Jolley.
-Ernesto Motta will have the Spanish play-by-play, beginning at 7 p.m.
+New York Red Bulls Radio begins at 6 p.m.
+EST with Countdown to Kickoff, presented by Honda, hosted by Matt Harmon and Steve Jolley.
+Ernesto Motta will carry the Spanish play-by-play responsibilities, beginning at 6:30 p.m.

 Wednesday’s match will be the 76th regular-season meeting between New York and New England with playoff implications added to the mix.
 Both teams are separated by just three points and are on the line to whether one plays in an Eastern Conference play-in game or not.
 The Red Bulls boast a 9-1-2 record against the Revolution all-time at Red Bull Arena with the lone blemish being the first leg of the 2014 Eastern Conference Finals.